noi-techpark/odh-docs/source/howto/authentication.rst

 =========================

-As described in section :ref:`authentication`, there are two methods to access protected data in the dataset: Basic and OAuth2 authentication.
+As described in section :ref:`authentication`, there are two methods to access protected data in the dataset: Bearer Token Login and OAuth2 authentication.
 Both authentication methods can be used within a browser or from the command line, with only slight differences.
 In this section we show how to use authentication within the |odh|\,